The Prince & Me: A Royal Honeymoon

 The Prince & Me: A Royal Honeymoon (also known as The Prince & Me 3 and renamed The Prince & Me 3: Holiday Honeymoon when shown on television) is a 2008 American romantic comedy film, directed by Catherine Cyran, which was released direct-to-video.
 It is a sequel to the 2006 film The Prince & Me 2: The Royal Wedding.
 Kam Heskin reprises her role as Queen Paige Morgan of Denmark, with Chris Geere replacing Luke Mably as King Edvard of Denmark.
+This film is followed by the 2010 sequel The Prince & Me: The Elephant Adventure.